dyang438/dyang438/README.md

 ### Hi there!
-I'm David Yang, currently studying CS BSE/MSE at UPenn Engineering.
+I'm David Yang, currently 3rd Year CIS BSE+MSE @ UPenn Engineering.

-- 🌱 I’m currently learning about systems engineering and am doing work at the Distributed Systems Lab at UPenn
+- 🌱 I’m currently learning about systems engineering and am doing work at the Systems Architecture Integration Lab at UPenn as well as an Engineering Internship at Nobias Therapeutics.
-- 💬 Ask me about anything that interests you generally || about me!
+- 💬 Ask me about anything that interests you, either generally || about me!
+- 📫 Reach me @ {
-- 📫 How to reach me: School Email -- dyang438@seas.upenn.edu, Instagram: @davidyang.438
+-   School Email -- dyang438@seas.upenn.edu,
+-   Instagram: @davidyang.438,
+- }
-- 😄 Pronouns: He/Him/His
+- Pronouns: He/Him/His

 <!--
 **dyang438/dyang438** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.